PiotrRut/BetterGitCLI/README.md

 ## Configuration

 See below for instructions on how to configure BetterGitCLI.
-Not that Python 3 is required to run this program.
+Note that Python 3 is required to run this program.

 ### GitHub access